How to help children with anxiety handle a busy Christmas

 For suggestions of different advent calendar ideas, take a look at our alternative advent calendar article which is a great resource for unique advent ideas!

 An alternative advent calendar will allow you to create something completely personal that will help to get your child excited and ready for the Christmas events.
 Why not include positive daily affirmations with their daily treat, in order to provide the perfect boost that your child may need?
 The beauty of a personalised advent calendar is it provides you the opportunity to create something that is unique to your child’s needs.

 Advent calendars are a great tool to use in preparing for the run up to Christmas as they deliver a timeframe to work within.
 As the days tick upwards, you can have increasing conversations with your child about the upcoming events and they can mentally prepare for the events of the day.

 Familiarity and Traditions

 The lack of routine around the holidays can make some children feel particularly anxious, as they are unsure of what to expect and may not adapt well to change.
-Their normal school routine is disrupted as they are on their Christmas holidays, so simple rules such as waking up early and getting dressed in their uniform don’t apply.
+Their normal school routine is disrupted due to the Christmas holidays, so simple rules such as waking up early and getting dressed in their uniform don’t apply.

-Remember, your child learns best from watching you, so keeping yourself relaxed and calm is one of the best things you can do to help them cope with unexpected events and routines during the festive season and the feelings of anxiety these may bring.
+Remember, your child learns best from watching you, so keeping yourself relaxed and calm is one of the best approaches you can take.